davidtso1219/davidtso1219.github.io/README.md

 ### Hello, there!

 My name is **Hao-Ting Tso**, but I go by **David**.
-I am new to the world of programming and computer science.
-I started learning while taking a class at a community college, Foothill College.
-(Foothill for the win!)
-I was intrigued about it and I dived into different parts of it.
-But I did not have a chance to start learning the part of web development.
-I hope I can use this website to practice my webdev skill as well as to record my journey as becoming a more well-rounded software engineer.
+I hope I can use this website to practice my webdev skill to record my journey as becoming a web developer.
+I am interested in various fields of computer science such as full-stack development, machine learning, blockchain technology, and bioinformatic.
+I also have several hobbies such as playing basketball and waching movie.

 ## Academics History